Legal aspects of IT and internet compliance

 Who is the programme aimed at?

-The programme is aimed at professionals who are or want to become active in the IT, telecommunications or media sector, for example.
+The programme is aimed at professionals who are currently working, or wish to work, in fields such as IT, telecommunications or the media.
 Knowledge of law, business administration or IT is an advantage.

-The further education is fully credited in the part-time Information Law degree programme if the admission requirements are met.
-This means you can start the Master's programme without enrolment!
+This further education course will be fully recognised towards the part-time Information Law degree programme, provided the admission requirements are met.

 Why participants recommend us